Marinos C. Dalakas MD

 Disclosures

-Marinos C. Dalakas, MD, serves on the Scientific Advisory Board or has received speaking honoraria the last 2 years from: Takeda, Octapharma, Grifols, Argenx, DDF, and Alexion.
+Marinos C. Dalakas, MD, serves on the Scientific Advisory Board or has received speaking honoraria the last 2 years from: Sanofi, Octapharma, Grifols, Argenx, DDF, Alexion and UCB.
 He has received honoraria from TAND (Therapeutic Advances in Neurological Disorders), from N2 (Neurology, Neuroimmunology, Neuroinflammation) and from Neurodiem for serving as Associate Editor.
 He has received institutional grant support to Thomas Jefferson University or the University of Athens Medical School from Dysimmune Diseases Foundation, Newfactor, Infucare, Merck-Serono, and Novartis.